-Author has written 29 stories for Sector General series, Miles Vorkosigan, Dragon Rider, Iliad, Chronicles of Narnia, Harry Potter, Shakespeare, Game X-overs, Misc.
-Comics, Diana Wynne Jones, Dungeons and Dragons, Discworld, James Bond, Reformed Vampire Support Group, Star Wars, Miss Peregrine's Home for Peculiar Children, Phantom of the Opera, Georgette Heyer novels, Star Wars, and Chalion series.
+Author has written 36 stories for Sector General series, Miles Vorkosigan, Dragon Rider, Iliad, Chronicles of Narnia, Harry Potter, Shakespeare, Game X-overs, Misc.
+Comics, Diana Wynne Jones, Dungeons and Dragons, Discworld, James Bond, Reformed Vampire Support Group, Princess Bride, Star Wars, American Gods, Star Wars, Miss Peregrine's Home for Peculiar Children, Phantom of the Opera, Georgette Heyer novels, Chalion series, and Red Dwarf.

 I was born in 1981 (so was 39 when this profile was last updated), grew up in Southampton, but now live in a remote hamlet in Somerset, next to a field of llamas and a wood full of bats and tawny owls.
 I love my partner, bad puns, long walks, sunrises and rainbows and sundogs (which are a sort of reverse rainbow) and sky special effects generally, amateur dramatics, and, obviously, books and writing stories.